Log in

 Each card includes a number of features to track how work's going.
 There's a start date and due date, as well as time spent—with a built-in timer to track your work.
 And then there's that all-important Location field.
 That's where you can add a card to multiple projects at once.
 When you need something from another team, just make a card and add it to their board, too, and you'll see updates along with the rest of your cards.

 Taskworld can also help you stay in touch with your team.
 It has a built-in project chat that's kind of like a dedicated chatroom for the entire project Kanban board.
-Instead of commenting only on specific tasks, you can have more consistent project-wide conversations.
+You can also create Slack-like channels for different projects to keep conversations organized.
+Instead of commenting only on specific tasks or cards, you can have more consistent project-wide conversations.
 And for a quick way to catch up on what you need to do, there's a Tasks view that shows everything that's assigned to you in one place.

 Taskworld integrates with Zapier, so you can connect it to all the other apps you use.
 Zapier will do things like automatically send Slack DMs when someone's added as a follower of a task, send Teams messages for completed tasks, and more.